 Ketones: Benefits for the Brain

 The benefits ensuing from ketone utilization by the brain are multi-faceted.
 Dr. Krebs (9) revealed the fuel-providing capability of circulating ketone bodies and discovered that their function is analogous to glucose and non-esterified fatty acids.
-However, ketone bodies may be a preferred fuel source for the brain over glucose due to a greater energetic efficiency.
-Alternatively stated, ketone bodies provide more cellular energy per unit of oxygen consumed compared to glucose (10).
+However, ketone bodies may be a preferred fuel source for the brain over glucose, due to a greater energetic efficiency.
+Alternatively, ketone bodies provide more cellular energy per unit of oxygen consumed than glucose (10).
 Also, ketone bodies are metabolized faster than glucose; they can bypass the glycolytic pathway and directly enter the citric acid cycle whereas glucose has to first undergo glycolysis (11).
-The ketogenic diet is associated with maintained energy levels which may result from elevated ketone bodies.
+The ketogenic diet is associated with maintaining energy levels which may result from elevated ketone bodies.
 Ketone bodies modulate leptin and insulin signaling in the hypothalamus to directly affect energy homeostasis and glucose metabolism (1).
-Ketone bodies are also a carbon source for glutamate and therefore balance the glutamate/glutamine ratio in the brain (12) which may help prevent neurological disorders and conditions (12).
-Finally, ketone bodies reduce the production of free radicals which consequently minimize tissue inflammation (12).
-Compared to glucose, ketone bodies are an ideal energy substrate for the brain as they supply more energy per oxygen consumed, provide energy at a faster rate, regulate energy levels, balance the glutamate/glutamine ratio, and reduce damaging free radicals and associated with inflammation.
+Ketone bodies are also a carbon source for glutamate, and therefore balance the glutamate/glutamine ratio in the brain (12), which may help prevent neurological disorders and conditions (12).
+Finally, ketone bodies reduce the production of free radicals, which consequently minimize tissue inflammation (12).
+Compared to glucose, ketone bodies are an ideal energy substrate for the brain, as they supply more energy per oxygen consumed, provide energy at a faster rate, regulate energy levels, balance the glutamate/glutamine ratio, and reduce damaging free radicals associated with inflammation.

 - Our brains possess the ability to metabolize glucose and ketones for energy.

-- Glucose is typically our brain's main fuel source, unless restricted which leads to ketones becoming the preferential fuel source.
+- Glucose is our brain’s main fuel source, unless restricted, which leads to ketones becoming the preferred fuel source.

-- Ketones metabolize quicker than glucose and provide more energy.
+- Ketones are metabolized faster than glucose and provide more energy.